thomaslaurenson/thomaslaurenson.github.io/_posts/2018-07-10-mqtt-web-application-using-javascript-and-websockets.md

 #### CSS: Styling the messages div

 Finally, the most important part of the web page style is the _messages_ div.
-Without modification it will print continuously to the bottom of the webpage and is difficult and messy to deal with the MQTT messages.
-These simple CSS rules will create a fixed sized block to display the messages, complete with a vertical scroll bar.
+Without modification, it will print continuously to the bottom of the webpage and is difficult and messy to deal with the MQTT messages.
+These simple CSS rules will create a fixed sized block to display the messages, complete with a vertical scrollbar.

 {% highlight css %}
 #messages {